Of particular interest to me was this paragraph:

 But I went to Binghamton Central High School with Darlanne Fluegel!

-(I think she was Darlene at the time.)
+(I think she was Darlene at the time, but I could be wrong.)
 So maybe I should see it.
 Or not.”
-I didn’t know her well, knew her older sister better, for the record.
-In fact, if her IMDB piece is correct, she’s more than five years younger than I. That can’t be right, can it?
+I didn’t know her well, but I knew her older sister better, for the record.
+In fact, if her IMDB piece is correct, she’s more than five years younger than I am.
+That can’t be right, can it?

 Jaquandor asks, “Roger: was she that cute in high school?”